intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50v1_5/README.md

 * [FP32 inference](#fp32-inference-instructions)

-Original ResNet model has multiple versions which have shown better accuracy and/or throughput performance.
+Original ResNet model has multiple versions which have shown better accuracy and/or batch inference performance.
 As mentioned in TensorFlow's [official ResNet model page](https://github.com/tensorflow/models/tree/master/official/resnet), 3 different versions of the original ResNet model exists - ResNet50v1, ResNet50v1.5, and ResNet50v2.
 As a side note, ResNet50v1.5 is also in MLPerf's [cloud inference benchmark for